Marcus Crandell

-Marcus Crandell (born June 1, 1974) is a former professional Canadian football quarterback and coach.
-He was most recently the offensive coordinator of the Saskatchewan Huskies of the University of Saskatchewan.
+Marcus Cornelius Crandell (born January 6, 1974) is an American former professional football quarterback and coach.
 He played 11 seasons for the Edmonton Eskimos, Calgary Stampeders and Saskatchewan Roughriders from 1997 to 2008 while also spending time in NFL Europe and the XFL.
 Crandell was named the Grey Cup Most Valuable Player after the Stampeders won the 89th Grey Cup in 2001.
 He also won a Grey Cup championship with the Roughriders in 2007 as the team's backup quarterback.

 Early life

 Crandell played high school football at Roanoke High School, located in Robersonville, NC.
 He went on to play college football at East Carolina University, where he established more than 30 passing and offensive records.
 He was a candidate for the Johnny Unitas Golden Arm Award in 1996.
 He led the Pirates to two post-season bowl appearances, including a 19-13 victory over Stanford in the 1995 Liberty Bowl.